 It is called parallel capability.

-It basically means you can connect two identical generators to each other to double their total output wattage.
+It means you can connect two identical generators to each other to double their total output wattage.

 This 2000-Watt Inverter manufactured by Champion is one of those machines.